woojiahao/git-guide/07-advanced-git/07-01-git-log/README.md

 It may look something like this:
 ```
 Original repository branches:
-master, start-server (This will be remote branches for you)
+master, backend/start-server (This will be remote branches for you)

 Teammate A's branches (On your local machine):
 master, origin/master, backend/start-server, origin/backend/start-server, frontend/landing (active)